Easy Traditional Neapolitan Lasagna Recipe

 When it comes to Italian food, this Neapolitan lasagna recipe is going to be hard to top.
 Filled full of delicious ingredients and lots of cheese, each and every bite will be a true treat for the taste buds.

-Some people tend to shy away from making lasagna because of all the steps involved in the process… but when it comes to this easy lasagna recipe, it’s broken down into a simple and manageable way.
+Some people tend to shy away from making lasagna because of all the steps involved in the process… but I can reassure you that when it comes to this lasagna napoletana recipe, the effort is more than worth it.

 Ingredients for a medium pan